warrensbox/covid-vaccine-tracker/README.md

 # Covid Vaccination Notifier

-A lightweight application that send you a notification when a vaccine becomes available near you.
+A lightweight application that send you a notification when a vaccine appointment becomes available near you.
 Get notified on:
 - Slack
 - Teams
 - Email
 - SMS

 ### Installation
-Install the binary as a AWS lambda function or simply on it on your machine.
+Install the binary as a AWS lambda function or simply run it on your machine.

 ### Workflow
 <img src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/covid-vaccine-tracker/covid-vaccine-tracker-workflow-white-bg.svg" alt="drawing" style="width: 370px;"/>